mgravell/pigrostat/README.md

 And yes, I've had my electrical supply tested.
 And no, this isn't an issue with electrical devices operating in a humid
 environment: the only thing inside the vivarium is the sensor - the relay etc is external in a regular UK domestic environment.
-If I had to guess (I'm speculating here), I'm burning out the LED on the photocoupler, and they are connecting the power through
-COM and NC, meaning that if the LED fails: it will be forever on).

 ## The hardware